Jiunzan Tendaiji Columbarium

 The columbarium consists of 36 niches arranged in three rows (12 niches per row).
 Each niche is 12” X 12” X 12”, which may fit several urns (depending on the size of the urn).
 See the photograph below of a columbarium very similar to the one being constructed.

-Niches are allocated on a “first-come” basis (a red number indicates those already reserved).
+We are currently taking applications for niches and are allocated on a “first-come” basis (a red number indicates those already reserved).

 The cost for a niche is $1650 for sangha members and $2000 for non-members, which includes the costs of maintaining the columbarium.
 Additional costs for the urn(s) and engraving the granite cover plate are NOT included.